Browse by . . .

 Unfolding complicity

 Explicit art, like much political art, claims to stand outside the system but cannot always keep its promise.
-At the same time, implicit meanings, including irony and ambiguity, depend on an ideal of fine art's infinite complexity for the discerning eye alone that may no longer apply.
+At the same time, implicit meanings, including irony and ambiguity, depend on the ideal of fine art's infinite complexity for the discerning eye alone—an ideal that may no longer apply.
 Complicity's meaning makes clear why it is so hard to escape and so dangerous, but it is not always surrender rather than a serious artistic strategy for painters and conceptual artists alike.
 Folds can lead to the essential tears and fissures.
-They also suggest multiplicity—so that one can learn to speak not of the system or the art world so much as systems and art worlds.
+They also suggest multiplicity, so that one can learn to speak not of the system or the art world so much as systems and art worlds.
 This is why institutional definitions of art break down, since no one is in charge of board certification or counting votes.

 B.C.: Before Chelsea